 In addition, a conviction always results in a criminal record with far-reaching consequences for employment, housing, travel and social opportunities.
 When facing criminal harassment charges, you need the assistance of experienced lawyers to minimize the repercussions of the allegations.

-In light of the stance of the police, the Crown and the courts, retaining a skillful lawyer early in the process is crucial to challenge criminal harassment charges in Ontario.
-Involving an established Toronto criminal harassment lawyer is the best defence in these cases, significantly raising your prospects of having the charges dropped, dismissed or reduced.
+In light of the stance of the police, the Crown and the courts, retaining a skilled harassment lawyer in Toronto early in the process is crucial to challenge criminal harassment charges in Ontario.
+Involving an established Toronto criminal harassment lawyer is often the best way to have the charges dropped, dismissed or reduced before they ever reach trial.

 An experienced lawyer for harassment cases can: